mobxjs/mobx/docs/best/actions.md

 # Writing Actions

-Writing actions is straight-forward when using Mobservable.
+Writing actions is straight-forward when using MobX.
-Just create, change or delete data and Mobservable will make sure that changes are picked up by the store and the components that depend on your data.
+Just create, change or delete data and MobX will make sure that changes are picked up by the store and the components that depend on your data.
 Based on the store we have created in the previous paragraph, actions become as simple as:

 ```javascript